mulka/ploverwiki/Learning-Stenography.md

 Stenography was traditionally taught in schools, and still is today.
 However, because of Open Steno, there are increasingly self-taught stenographers.
 Plover has everything you need to teach yourself stenography.

+Also see this Wiki's [[Glossary]] to learn some common terminology that comes up in steno materials.

 # Learning Resources

 ## Tutorial / Textbook / Drills